jaredsparta/Sparta-App-Jenkins-Reconfiguration/README.md

     - From the drop-down of `Add post-build action` select `Git publisher`
     - Tick `Merge Results`

-8. Finally save these options
+8. Finally save these options and test this new job by pushing code from the development branch